mytestopia/d42-typing/README.md

 ## How it works
 - Generates Python type hints from d42 schemas.
 - Creates `.pyi` files for each schema file in a specified folder (or default).
-- Provides overloads for the `fake` method from d42 library.
+- Provides overloads for the `fake` method from d42 library in `stubs` folder.

 ## Example